Use the menu below to find out about our nursery provision.

 We encourage parents to give us as much information about their child as possible to aid us in creating a comfortable environment in which he/she can play, learn, relax and have fun.

-We invite parents to spend a short session/s with their child in the childcare unit and nursery.
+We invite parents to spend a short session/s with their child in the nursery.
 This is an opportunity to observe the care and education we provide and to meet the staff who will be looking after your child.

-A keyperson is allocated to each child and she will make efforts to speak with parents of new children every day while they are going through the initial settling in period (other staff will do this in her absence).
+A keyperson is allocated to each child and they will make efforts to speak with parents of new children every day while they are going through the initial settling in period (other staff will do this in their absence).

 Parents are a child’s first and most important educators.
 Keypersons are in place to look after small groups of children and get to know each one individually.
 These Keypersons liaise with the child’s parents on a regular basis – usually on drop off or pick up times.

-If you would like to speak with your child’s keyperson about your child’s development and browse through their records then we ask that you please book an appointment.
+If you would like to speak with your child’s keyperson about your child’s development then we ask that you please book an appointment.

-Parents of babies will need to supply ready-made formula bottles.
+Parents and carers of babies will need to supply ready-made formula bottles.

 These are minimum staffing levels.
 There will very often be more staff available than this minimum level.